Baking gifts few and far between this Christmas - I must be close to having everything! My mum and El Husbandio did come through for me though...

 - Cinnamon swirl bread

-- Christmas monkey bread - for my 17 month old daughter, who we've just discovered knows the word 'monkey'!
+- Christmas monkey bread - for my 18 month old daughter, who we've just discovered knows the word 'monkey'!
+DONE

-That's a lot of new recipes, and Christmas is coming up quickly, so I'd better get baking!
+That's a lot of new recipes, and I can only bake Christmas things until New Year, so I'd better get baking!

 Fab Fudge are probably my favourite Bristol business of mine, and not just because they gave me their Christmas fudge to review!